 Preparation of material for courses is the responsibility of the Teaching Assistants.
 Copies of textbooks used in classes are available to TAs for their use during the semester at no charge.
-Desk copies and course PIN codes specific to course needs will be available from the Department

-Administrative Assistant before the semester begins.
+Desk copies specific to course needs will be available from the Department Administrative Assistant before the semester begins.